KomodoPlatform/Documentation.rst.old/docs/source/agama/sign-multisig-transaction.rst

 	:alt: toggle-off

-The subsequent signers will just need to set the ``complete script`` of the multisig address, the output of the first signer and their ``privete key (WIF or seed)``:
+The subsequent signers will just need to set the ``complete script`` of the multisig address, the output of the previous signer and their ``private key (WIF or seed)``:

 .. image:: http://i.imgur.com/7IQj5SH.png
 	:alt: second-signer

-Once you press ``verify transaction`` an option to send the transaction will show and you will be able to send the transaction IF all required signatures are done.
-If any other signature is required then this process will need to be repeated by the number of signers needed.
+Once you click ``Verify transaction``, an option to **Push the transaction** will show and you will be able to send the transaction **IF** all the required signatures are done.
+If any other signature is required then this process will need to be repeated by the remaining number of signers needed.